 Note: Instagram thinks you’re using your phone, so it might occasionally give you mobile-related prompts.
 For instance, it can ask you to rotate your device.
 To fix the problem, you’ll just need to make the window look narrower by dragging its edge inwards.

 Cheating is cheating.
 You can use the option of tweaking Instagram settings for emergency cases, but it doesn’t cater for frequent use.
-This is why we recommend having a native app like Grids installed on your Mac.
+This is why we recommend having a native Instagram app installed on your Mac.
 This is the best way to bulk upload photos and videos and post Stories.
 If you need to use Instagram DM online, you can get it in the web version via your browser.
-For messaging on Mac, we use Grids or IM+ messenger (if you need more than one messenger in one spot) — both apps are part of Setapp.
+For messaging on Mac, we use IM+ messenger (if you need more than one messenger in one spot) — both apps are part of Setapp.
 As a nice perk, you get around 180 other macOS tools in the same package for a flat fee.